ETS-ReactNative2/StreamPools/README.md

 2. Once set up, the system should allow transfers in a gasless manner, leading to unobstructed value flow from the sender to the recipient
 3. In its first version, `Stream Pools` should allow one-to-many types of transfer (salary-like payments from a business for many contractors/employees/beneficiaries).
 In the future it'd be possible to support inverted situation - many-to-one types of transfer for payments like subscriptions, bills etc. where one business collects payments from many clients/customers
 4. Recipients can withdraw funds anytime up to the amount earned at the time of withdrawal
-5. Senders can withdraw funds anytime up to the amount satisfying obligations accrued until the time of withdrawal plus those that will accrue during the so called cool off perion.
+5. Senders can withdraw funds anytime up to the amount satisfying obligations accrued until the time of withdrawal plus those that will accrue during the so called cool off period.
 This is to prevent withdrawal of all the outstanding balance by the sender, leaving the obligations involvent just a second after such a withdrawal
 6. Streams should be updateable, however recipients should be protected.
 Lowering the stream value or stream termination should satify predefined notice period
 7. It should be possible to assess whether the stream is solvent and for how long it will stay solvent.
 It is to notify the recipients whether the stream is healthy and for at least how long it will be
-8. While the assets flow, the protocol should internally earn passive income both for the senders and the recipients
+8. While the assets flow, the protocol should internally earn passive income both for the senders and for the recipients
 9. The income should be earned by the recipients for as long as they keep their funds within the protocol
 10. For the opportunity of the greatest customer base, the protocol should operate on Ethereum and EVM compatible chains
 11. The protocol should support transfers of possibly any ERC-20 tokens
 12. Graphical User Interface must be provided to ease user interaction with the protocol

 ### Benefits and features